 Applying for a Section 10.7 Planning Certificate

-You can apply for a certificate under Section 10.7 of the Environmental Planning and Assessment Act 1979 by completing the following application form and paying the relevant fee:
+You can apply for a Section 10.7 Planning Certificate by completing the application form and paying the relevant fee:

 The application can be submitted:

-- by post to Eurobodalla Shire Council, PO Box 99, Moruya NSW 2537.
+- by post: Eurobodalla Shire Council, PO Box 99, Moruya NSW 2537.
 Please include your payment with your application to avoid delay in lodgement.

 The certificate is usually processed within five working days and will be emailed to the address specified on the application.
 Alternatively, the application can be mailed to you.